HDMA-SDSU/HDMA-SocialMediaAPI/README.md

 #### Abstract
 This repository contains techical documents, exmaples, python codes of social media API.
 Besides providing the description of how to do a search by keyword, HDMA center at SDSU more focuses on how to do spatil query in Social media.
 For example,br
-1) what parameters of spatial query are used in social media API (ex: lat, lng, geonames, or radius?) br
+> 1) what parameters of spatial query are used in social media API (ex: lat, lng, geonames, or radius?)
-2) what are returned formats (ex: json, xml, or geojson) br
+> 2) what are returned formats (ex: json, xml, or geojson)
-3) how to send a request by URL br
+> 3) how to send a request by URL
-4) how to write a simple python code to send a request br
+> 4) how to write a simple python code to send a request

 #### Folder Structure